Please see

 Once every three years or so the Music Director likes to hear each member individually to gain a greater understanding of the individual capabilities within the choir.
 The process is designed primarily as a re-balancing exercise where, over the three years, one voice part may have become disproportionately larger than another .

-Voice tests will be with Neil Ferris and Michael Higgins.
+Voice tests will be with Daniel initially and also with Michael Higgins when re-auditioned.

 Expectations